tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/Activities/14-Stu_Signing_Verifying/README.md

 In this activity, you will be signing and verifying messages.

-Pick a partner to verify messages between.
+Pick a partner to verify messages with.

 ## Instructions